Olive Riley

 Olive Riley (20 October 1899 – 12 July 2008) was an Australian centenarian, who was believed for a time to have been the world's oldest personal internet blogger, and was the subject of a television documentary.

-American politician and radio talk show hostess Ruth Hamilton of Orlando, Florida was later found to be older and also a blogger.
+Ruth Hamilton, and American politician and talk show host of Orlando, Florida was later found to be older and also a blogger.

-ABC Documentary

 Michael Rubbo, a documentary film maker, started to chronicle the centenarian's life and directed a TV special entitled All About Olive that broadcast on the ABC.